State Wedding Laws

 Please note that wedding laws are constantly changing and are occasionally interpreted differently from county to county within a single state, even though multiple interpretations of the same law should never occur.
-The Universal Life Church Monastery strongly encourages its ministers to contact the county clerks of the counties they plan on performing weddings in before the ceremonies occur to ensure that the county accepts our ordination and to determine what forms of documentation and credentials they need to file for a marriage ceremony.
+The Universal Life Church Ministries strongly encourages its ministers to contact the county clerks of the counties they plan on performing weddings in before the ceremonies occur to ensure that the county accepts our ordination and to determine what forms of documentation and credentials they need to file for a marriage ceremony.

 County clerks will occasionally refuse to give our ministers the ability to file marriage licenses from time to time, even if they have no legally valid reason to do so.
-Please contact the ULC Monastery immediately if you experience difficulties with a county clerk.
+Please contact the ULC Ministries immediately if you experience difficulties with a county clerk.

 The information about marriage laws contained on this page may be out of date or incorrect.
 Do not count on it being accurate; always verify wedding laws with the county clerks of the counties you are going to file marriage licenses in.